 Setting 10 is the normal 100% ramping fire mode.
-The marker will fire in semi-automatic unless the user pulls the trigger faster than the ramp start setting.
+The marker will fire in semiautomatic unless the user pulls the trigger faster than the ramp start setting.
 Once the ramp start setting has been achieved, the marker will ramp up to the maximum feed rate of the loader or the maximum rate of fire setting, whichever is lower.
+This fire mode should be used for Millennium rules, with the ramp start setting at 8.